Mookuthi Amman: Nayanthara Looks Divine As 'Amman' In The First Look Poster!

 Second look of #MookuthiAmman ..! 🔥🔥🔥#Nayanthara #MookuthiAmmanSL pic.twitter.com/KE82sLXE3K

 The team released the second official poster exactly an hour after the release of Mookuthi Amman first look poster.
 Unlike the first look, the second official poster revealed Nayanthara's complete look as Amman for the movie.
-The lady superstar looks perfect in the Goddess avathar, in the red-green silk saree and traditional temple jewellery ornament, that is teamed up with a crown and trident.
+The lady superstar looks perfect in the Goddess avathar, in the red-green silk saree and traditional temple jewellery ornaments, that is teamed up with a crown and trident.

+If the reports are to be believed, Mookuthi Amman is a satirical comedy that discusses the contemporary socio-political atmosphere of the country.
+RJ Balaji, the highly popular radio jockey turned actor is making his directorial debut with the project and is directing it with NJ Saravanan.
+Balaji has also penned the story, screenplay, and dialogues for the project.

+Even though the makers have not revealed anything about the rest of the star cast of the project, RJ Balaji is said to be playing a pivotal role in the movie.
+Dinesh Krishnan B is the director of photography.
+Girishh has composed the songs and background score.
+Selva RK has handled the editing.
+Mookuthi Amman which is produced by Dr. Ishari K Ganesh, under the banner Vels Films International, will hit the theatres in May 2020.